DSStoffer/dsstoffer.github.io/README.md

 * Stoffer, D.S.
 (1990).
 Multivariate Walsh-Fourier Analysis.  _Journal of Time Series   Analysis_,  11, 57-73. [mwalsh.pdf](files/mwalsh.pdf)

 > _The data are included in [astsa](https://github.com/nickpoison/astsa/blob/master/README.md) as `sleep1` and `sleep2`._

+* Shumway, R.H. &amp; Stoffer, D.S.
+(1992).
+Dynamic linear models with switching. _Journal of the American Statistical Association_, 86, 763-769.  [dlmws.pdf](files/dlmws.pdf)

+* Shumway, R.H. &amp; Stoffer, D.S.
+(1982).
+An approach to time series smoothing and forecasting using the EM algorithm. _Journal of Time Series Analysis_, 3, 253-264. [em.pdf](files/em.pdf)

+> _R code for the algorithm is in [astsa](https://github.com/nickpoison/astsa/blob/master/README.md) and more details are in Chapter 6 of [Time Series Analysis and Its Applications: With R Examples](https://github.com/nickpoison/tsa4)_

 <br/><br/>